w3c-ccg/data-integrity-test-suite-assertion/README.md

 - [Implementation](#implementation)

 ## Background
-This library exports a function `checkDataIntegrity()` that can be called in other test suites (such as Ed25519, BBS+, etc.) to validate the structure of the proofs on a document.
+This library exports a function `checkDataIntegrityProofFormat()` that can be called in other test suites (such as Ed25519, BBS+, etc.) to validate the structure of the proofs on a document.

 ## Install